puma3/puma3/README.md

 ### Hello there, my name is Elias Puma 👋
-I'm a Passionate and Proactive Web Developer experienced in Ruby on Rails, React JS and GraphQL.
-Rust, WASM/WASI and Web Components enthusiast, looking for projects where they can be applied.
+I'm a Passionate and Proactive Web Developer experienced in Ruby on Rails 💎, React JS ⚛ and GraphQL.
+Rust 🦀, WASM/WASI and Web Components enthusiast, looking for projects where they can be applied.
 Feel free to contact me:

 <p align="center">
 	<a href="https://github.com/puma3"><img src="https://img.shields.io/github/followers/puma3.svg?label=GitHub&style=social" alt="GitHub"></a>